AATechCulture/The-Furious-Fisk/README.md

-# BE Smart Hack Repo Template
+# BE Smart Hack - The Furious Fisk

 ## Description 🚨
-This is a repository template containing all the information that needs to accompany your project.

-Feel free to use any languages or frameworks, but the following information must be filled out before hacking ends.
+This is the official repository for Captian, an enhanced chatbot using the power of OpenAI and American Airlines to streamline and enhance the booking experience.
+Find out more below.
 ___________
-# Project Name
+# Captain

 ## Challenge Statement(s) Addressed 🎯
-**...include the challenge statement(s) the project worked to address**
+* How might we decrease the number of senior citizens that leave the American Airlines site due to frustration with the booking process?
+* How might we make it possible for people who have poor vision to have an easy booking experience?
+* How might we make it easier for first-time and infrequent flyers to navigate the site?

 Examples:
 * How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?